kaevans/privatelink-dns/README.md

 Finally, can we talk to the database?
 A simple test is to create a text file and then rename the extension as .UDL.
 Then open it to use the ODBC connection tool to test the connection.

 ![UDL test](images/udltest.png)

+## Acknowledgement
+Thanks to [Daniel Mauser](https://github.com/dmauser/PrivateLink/tree/master/DNS-Integration-Scenarios) for his excellent articles on Private Link that helped me to understand the problem.

+Special thanks to [Jim Dierkes](https://www.linkedin.com/in/jimdierkes/) for his help explaining and the Bind configuration.